websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/building-and-managing-content-pages/creating-content-page-compositions-using-the-container-fragment.md

 1. Click *Publish* to update your Style Book with the new configuration.

-## Creating Advanced Composition with the Container Fragment
+## Creating Advanced Compositions with the Container Fragment

 > Available: Liferay DXP 7.4+.